 The Importance of Our Mission

-- Survivors are offered crisis intervention services and therapeutic counseling in English and Spanish.
+- Crisis intervention services and therapeutic counseling are offered in English and Spanish.

 - First responders including police, hospital and social service personnel can receive sensitivity training to better assist survivors in crisis.

 - Survivors in crisis are met at police stations or the hospital and offered support by trained volunteer victim advocates.

 - Survivors of domestic violence, sexual assault, dating violence and their children have access to safe emergency housing and aid, 24/7/365, and transitional housing.

 - Survivors of domestic violence in secondary stages of healing can participate in weekly self-help support groups.

-- Community education is available for businesses, places of worship, public service agencies and other organizations on domestic violence, rape, child molestation, conflict resolution, date rape, sexual harassment and other issues.
+- Community education is available for businesses, places of worship, public service agencies and other organizations on domestic violence, sexual assault, child molestation, conflict resolution, date rape, sexual harassment and other issues.